psmedley/node-os2/doc/api/addons.md

 Once the source code has been written, it must be compiled into the binary `addon.node` file.
 To do so, create a file called `binding.gyp` in the top-level of the project describing the build configuration of the module using a JSON-like format.
-This file is used by [node-gyp][] — a tool written specifically to compile Node.js Addons.
+This file is used by [node-gyp][], a tool written specifically to compile Node.js addons.

 ```json
 {